The Citroen C-Zero is a dinky city car for 4 people

 Introduction to the Citroen C-Zero

-However, it’s actually made by Mitsubishi and rebadged by Citroen as the C-Zero.
-There’s even another rebadged version made by Peugeot called the iOn.
+It was actually made by Mitsubishi and rebadged by Citroen as the C-Zero.
+There was even another rebadged version made by Peugeot called the iOn.
 All these versions look almost identical, too.
 It’s a bit confusing.

 - Easy to park around town